IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * L4S_AVG_G_DOWN (1.0/128): Exponentially Weighted Moving Average (EWMA) factor for l4s_alpha decrease

-The calculation of l4s_alpha is done with an fast attack slow decay EWMA filter.
+The calculation of l4s_alpha is done with a fast attack slow decay EWMA filter.
 This can give a more stable performance when L4S bottlenecks have high marking thresholds.

 #### Detecting Increased Queue Delay {#reaction-delay}